 The following fees are payable:

-Pay by credit (Visa or Mastercard) in the Applicant Portal; cheque mailed to CMTBC; or credit or debit card, cheque, or cash in person at the CMTBC office.
+Pay by credit or debit card (Visa or Mastercard) in the Applicant Portal; cheque mailed to CMTBC; or cheque, or cash in person at the CMTBC office.